Mowibox/CarRacing-ML/README.md

 ```
 python run.py --train
 ```
-At the end of the training phase, a model named 'modelPPO.pt' will be created.
+In each episode of the training phase, the model with the best score is saved under the name 'modelPPO.pt'.

 To try out the model with environment display:
 ```